 Remodeling on a hillside – the highs and lows

 Permitting requirements will be even more stringent if you live on an LA hillside.

 Although any internal changes will require the same permits, structural changes are very different.

-If you’re planning to add to the home, you’ll need the services of a qualified structural engineer to work out on the foundation repair requirements, do the calculations and provide plans to submit with your permitting application.
+You may like to consider consulting to some trusted companies like foundation inspection Grand Rapids company if you need the services of a qualified structural engineer to work out on the foundation repair requirements, do the calculations and provide plans you need to submit for your permitting application.

 There might also be issues around water supply and drainage as you have to keep any water on your property – your neighbors won’t be too pleased to be downstream of any runoff from your home.
 Visit callthegeneral.com/drain-cleaning/ and see if they can cater to your area for repairs.

 Permits for hillside remodels can take longer and costs more because of the complexity involved.